-Restructurin g Liability 2023 Restructuring liability as of December 31, 2022 \$ Severance costs incurred during the three months ended March 31, 2023 6,779 Severance costs paid during the three months ended March 31, 2023 (5,492) Restructuring liability as of March 31, 2023 1,287 Severance costs incurred during the three months ended June 30, 2023 399 Severance costs paid during the three months ended June 30, 2023 (919) Restructuring liability as of June 30, 2023 \$ 767
+Restructu ring Liability 2023 Restructuring liability as of December 31, 2022 \$ - Severance costs incurred during the three months ended March 31, 2023 6,779 Severance costs paid during the three months ended March 31, 2023 (5,492) Restructuring liability as of March 31, 2023 1,287 Severance costs incurred during the three months ended June 30, 2023 399 Severance costs paid during the three months ended June 30, 2023 (919) Restructuring liability as of June 30, 2023 767 Severance costs incurred during the three months ended September 30, 2023 189 Severance costs paid during the three months ended September 30, 2023 (511) Restructuring liability as of September 30, 2023 \$ 445

-The restructuring liability balance as of June 30, 2023 includes approximately \$0.1 million of estimated payments related to the continuation of healthcare coverage for periods greater than twelve months, which is included in other long-term liabilities on the balance sheet.
+The restructuring liability balance as of September 30, 2023 includes approximately \$23,000 of estimated payments related to the continuation of healthcare coverage for periods greater than twelve months, which is included in other long-term liabilities on the balance sheet.

 The Company expects to incur aggregate costs of approximately \$16.9 million in connection with the Restructuring Plan.
 The remaining accrued restructuring liability is subject to assumptions, and actual amounts may differ.
 The Company may also incur additional costs not currently contemplated due to events that may occur as a result of, or that are associated with, the Restructuring Plan.
-The actions associated with the Restructuring Plan are expected to be substantially complete by the third quarter of 2023.